sadik-x/cisco-home-labs/lab-vlan-hopping-attack/README.md

-# Lab: VLAN Hopping Attack & Preventio
+# Lab: VLAN Hopping Attack & Prevention

 # Objective
 Simulate a VLAN Hopping attack using double-tagging, demonstrate its impact on a multi-VLAN network, and implement security best practices to prevent it.